jameswweis/symbolic-inference/README.md

 ![Schematic for project design and implementation.](../docs/systemdiagram.png)

-To better explain our system's function, consider the following toy example: When supplied with the tables of experimental data in Table \ref{tab:toy-data}, our linear estimator infers the relationships
+To better explain our system's function, consider the following toy example: When supplied with the tables of toy experimental data in the table below, our linear estimator infers the relationships

 >     '(CAUSE X Y)
 >     '(CAUSE Y Z)